RyannKim327/FlaskProject/ReadMe.md

 import sqlite3

-con = sqlite3.connect("db.sqlite", check_same_thread=False) # To connect, check same thread is used for you to delete some files cur = con.cursor() # I forgot the use, but maybe the conenction between
+con = sqlite3.connect("db.sqlite", check_same_thread=False) # To connect, check same thread is used for you to delete some files cur = con.cursor() # I forgot the use, but maybe the conenction between sqlite connection and your query

+cur.execute("""CREATE TABLE IF NOT EXISTS users (
+	'ID' INTEGER PRIMARY KEY NOT NULL,
+	'usn' TEXT,
+	'pass' TEXT
+)""") # Execution

+con.commit() # This is to save as file
 ```

+> With the help of these code, with comments, you can see now the use of different functions as basics.
+The `.execute()` is a useful function, for you to communicate with your